 CFDs and liquidity

 The CFD market itself can affect the value of the underlying market as demand for a particular CFD flows and ebbs.
-To some extent the CFD market and the underlying asset market can be seen as parallel markets with feedback loops between them, helping to keep them aligned, but potentially affecting either.
+To some extent, the CFD market and the underlying asset market can be seen as parallel markets with feedback loops between them, helping to keep them aligned but potentially affecting either.
 There is another key participant in liquidity, and that is the market maker.

-Market markets and liquidity
+Market makers and liquidity

 All this is unseen to a significant extent by the speculative trader.
-However their trading platform will echo what is going on out there and also may provide more direct clues about the flow of liquidity.
-The flow of liquidity around the structures and functions of the market, is what helps create the movement and patterns on the trader's chart.
+However, their trading platform will echo what is going on out there and also may provide more direct clues about the flow of liquidity.
+The flow of liquidity around the structures and functions of the market is what helps create the movement and patterns on the trader's chart.

 Trading platform and liquidity

-The trading platform reflects the dynamics of the market and it reflects these in familiar ways for the trader, namely spreads and prices.
-Some platforms show depth of market (a range of bid and ask prices for a market) which is a key indicator of liquidity.
-Liquidity providers may be participants in helping create a wider range of prices, and hence a more liquid market.
+The trading platform reflects the dynamics of the market, and it reflects these in familiar ways for the trader, namely spreads and prices.
+Some platforms show depth of market (a range of bid and ask prices for a market), which is a key indicator of liquidity.
+Liquidity providers may be participants in helping create a wider range of prices and, hence, a more liquid market.

-Traders themselves add liquidity depth by placing limit orders away from the current market value so as the value of a market changes, there will be a relatively smooth order flow helping it change without jagged jumps in value or widening of spreads.
-However this can still happen around volatile market moves, spreads for example can widen and volatile patterns can appear, even in the most liquid markets.
+Traders themselves add liquidity depth by placing limit orders away from the current market value, so as the value of a market changes, there may be a relatively smooth order flow, helping it change without jagged jumps in value or widening of spreads.
+However, this can still happen around volatile market moves; spreads, for example, can widen, and volatile patterns can appear, even in the most liquid markets.
+Traders may try to hone in on these kinds of moves in news trading or try to avoid them, for example, staying away from the market later on Friday when positions are being closed by major participants.

 Brokers and liquidity